Thyroid Diet: Foods To Eat For Hypothyroidism & Hyperthyroidism

 1. Iodized Salt

 According to the American Thyroid Association, iodine is needed for the production of the thyroid hormone.
 Iodine deficiency can lead to hypothyroidism and goiter (3).
-Since your body cannot produce iodine naturally, you should eat foods that contain a good amount of iodine.
+Since your body cannot produce iodine naturally, you should eat thyroid-healing foods that contain a good amount of iodine.
 And the best way to do that is to consume iodized salt.

 2. Brazil Nuts